rworkflow/Rcwl/README.md

 # Rcwl

-The R package can be a simple and user-friendly way to manage command line tools and build data analysis pipelines in R using Common Workflow Language (CWL).
+The Rcwl package can be a simple and user-friendly way to manage command line tools and build data analysis pipelines in R using Common Workflow Language (CWL).

 ## Installation